 Sean Dana, an International Trip Manager, has been leading sponsor tours for more than three years.
 On one of his first sponsor tours, he had an opportunity to bring a lifetime of joy to children who rarely get to play, run or laugh because they live in the midst of extreme poverty.

+Sponsor tours usually cost from $2,000 to $4,000, plus airfare to the departure city.
 Is that the best use of your money?
-What is the benefit to your child — to children in poverty?
+What is the benefit to your child?
 Would it be better to use that money to: send a family gift, sponsor another child or donate to the Global Food Crisis fund?